TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/research.md

 ---
 title: Research
-meta-keywords: 'Women''s Studies Consortium, undergraduate students'
 permalink: /research/
 layout: page
+keywords: 'Women''s Studies Consortium, undergraduate students'
+description: >-
+  "In addition to the lectures, forums and workshops sponsored by the Gender, Sexuality, and Women’s Studies Program, the program plays a   key role in the Greater Philadelphia Women’s Studies Consortium."
   published: true
-meta-description: "In addition to the lectures, forums and workshops sponsored by the Gender, Sexuality, and  \t  \tWomen’s Studies Program, the program plays a key role in the Greater Philadelphia Women’s \t  \tStudies Consortium."
 ---

 ## Greater Philadelphia Women's Studies Consortium